tarof429/stuckathome/rhcsa/README.md

 ### Creating RAID with LVM

-LVM can create RAID devices.
+LVM can also create RAID devices.
 Below is an example where we create a RAID 1 (mirroring) device from 2 virtual disks:

 ```sh
 [root@rocky-server ~]# lvcreate -m 1 --type raid1 --name home_raid   -l +100%FREE home_vg